lee-junseok/Kaggle_Speech_Recognition/README.md

 # Speech_Recognition

+This is a short deep learning project to recognize words in audio files.
+I built a Speech Recognition model using Keras Sequential Conv1D Neural Network.

-## Kaggle TensorFlow Speech Recognition Challenge
+Data from Kaggle TensorFlow Speech Recognition Challenge: https://www.kaggle.com/c/tensorflow-speech-recognition-challenge/

 ### Can you build an algorithm that understands simple speech commands?
 '''